tonyjacobscloudpro/Jalpc/_posts/2019-08-21-serverless-data-analysis-bigquery-cloud-dataflow-gcp.md

 <h3>
 <b>What is Dataflow?</b>
 </h3>
-Cloud Dataflow a way to execute Apache Beam data pipelines on Google Cloud Platform. .
+Cloud Dataflow a way to execute Apache Beam data pipelines on the Google Cloud Platform. .
 <h4>
 <b>Dataflow offers:</b>
 </h4>